-Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) Estimated budget a.
-Establish and manage visitor facilities i.
+Management Objectives Management Actions Legislation Deliverables / Indicators Timing Responsible Agent(s) a.
+Establish and manage visitor i.
 Develop appropriate nature friendly infrastructure for visitors to the estuary (ablutions, parking, bird hides, walking paths, natural trails, mountain bike trails) in collaboration with local communities and independent contracts that does not detract from sense of place of the area or impact on the environment.
-Visitor infrastructure and facilities 2019- Overstrand LM R500 000 ii.
+Visitor infrastructure and facilities ODM (resort CapeNature 2024 LM facilities ii.
 Facilitate opportunities for commercial operators to develop visitor facilities and provide services on the estuary.
-Number of tourism businesses increases UEAF iii Ensure that visitor facilities are maintained in good condition at all times to maximise visitor experiences Facilities receive good reviews the estuary.
-However, it does offer a schedule or phased planning approach that incorporates capacity building and implementation at the local level over a five-year period.
-It is crucial that champions/project leaders/teams are identified who will be responsible for the formulation of detailed action plans and the implementation thereof.
-Ways of empowering historically disadvantaged individuals with regards to the local management of the Uilkraals River Estuary must be explored and implemented.
+Number of tourism businesses increases RMA UEAF iii Ensure that visitor facilities are maintained in good condition at all times to maximise visitor experiences Facilities receive good reviews